CopernicaMarketingSoftware/Documentation/Publisher/en/webhook-updates.md

 # Webhooks: (sub)profile updates

-If you set up a profile update webhook, you are notified in real-time whenever a profile or subprofile is updated in one of your databases.
+If you set up a profile update Webhook, you are notified in real-time whenever a profile or subprofile is updated in one of your databases.
 For each event we send an HTTP(S) POST call to your server with the relevant information about the profile at the time of the update.